technusm1/kiwings/README.md

 - Extract the zip file.
 On macOS, double-clicking a zip file extracts it by default.
 - Copy the resultant application bundle into your Applications folder.

 I'll see if I can release a DMG file in the future.
-Hopefully, existing macOS users will find things easier then. :smile:
+Hopefully, existing macOS users will find things a bit easier then. :smile:

 ## Build Instructions
-TBA
+There are 3 simple steps: Checkout the project, you open the project in Xcode and you build it.
+Easy, right?

 ## Wishes
 I would love to host this app on the macOS App Store (and avail all the nice features like automatic updates), once I have some money to enroll into Apple's Developer Program.
 99 USD/yr ain't exactly cheap.

 ## I've got feedback
 Great.
-Unfortunately I've run out of time to kill.
+Two things you should know here: I designed this tool in accordance with my own use-cases, and I'm really short on time these days.
 So, it may not be possible for me to attend to your concerns.
-Feel free to raise a GitHub issue, I'll see what I can do about it.
+Feel free to raise a GitHub issue or send me any feedback if you'd like, I'll see what I can do about it.
 NO GUARANTEES.